metalbear-co/mirrord/mirrord/config/configuration.md

 mirrord Experimental features.
 This shouldn't be used unless someone from MetalBear/mirrord tells you to.

+## _experimental_ disable_exec_hooks {#experimental-disable_exec_hooks}

+Disables exec hooks on Linux.
+Disabling Linux hooks will cause issues when the application shares sockets with child commands (e.g Python web servers with reload), but may solve other issues.

 ## _experimental_ readlink {#experimental-readlink}

 Enables the `readlink` hook.